plausiblelabs/plpatchmaster/README.md

 -----------

-PLPatchMaster provides an easy-to-use block-based swizzling API, using the block trampoline library provided by PLBlockIMP and a set of custom assembly trampolines for ARM, ARM64, and x86-64.
+PLPatchMaster provides an easy-to-use block-based swizzling API, using the block trampoline library provided by PLBlockIMP and a set of custom assembly trampolines for ARMv7, ARMv7s, ARM64, and x86-64.

-Use it at your own risk; swizzling in production software is rarely, if ever, a great idea.
+Use it at your own risk; swizzling in production software is rarely, if ever, a particularly good idea.

 PLPatchMaster is released under the MIT license.